By Tim Lambert

 India once again became a land of several kingdoms, which were frequently at war with each other.
 The three most important dynasties were the Rajputs, the Pallavas and the Chalukyas.
 However in the 9th century a new empire arose in Southern India - the Cholas.

 In the late 10th century the Chola king Rajaraja I began to expand his kingdom.
-He conquered his neighbours and took Sri Lanka and the Maldives.
+He conquered his neighbors and took Sri Lanka and the Maldives.
 The next king, Rajenda I took more territory including the Ganges and the Andaman Islands.
 The Chola was a prosperous empire with many merchants organised into guilds to protect their interests.
 Trade with Southeast Asia thrived.
 So did trade with the Arabs.

-The empire of the Cholas, although powerful, was less centralised than older empires such as the Gupta.
+The empire of the Cholas, although powerful, was less centralized than older empires such as the Gupta.
 Rulers, once conquered were often reinstated as vassals called samantas and they were allowed a certain amount of autonomy.
 In some ways this political system resembles European feudalism.
 Of course there was always a risk that a samanta would rebel!

 In the 10th century Turks from central Asia conquered Afghanistan.
 Under their ruler Mahmud 971-1030 they conquered Punjab.
 He led raids deep into India and plundered temples.
 The Turks returned in 1191, this time as conquerors not raiders.
 They were led by Sultan Muhammad.
 He was defeated in 1191 at the battle of Tarain but he returned the following year.
 This time he prevailed.
 The Turks were able to conquer large parts of Northern India and they created a powerful state - the Delhi Sultanate